DavidTokar12/PragmaPrompt/tests/artifacts/shot__complex_tool_chain_shot.md

   }
 ]
 </output>
 <thought>The first result is the official source.
-I will use this.<thought>
+I will use this.</thought>
 </tool_step>
 <tool_step>
 <name>summarize_document</name>